Naereen/web-sphinx/trademarks.rst

  * VLC is ® and © of the Videolan Foundation,
  * Facebook is © and ® of Facebook Inc.,
  * Android, Google Play and Android Market are © and ® of Google Inc.,
- * MIT, mit.edu refer both to the *Massachusetts Institute of Technology*,
+ * MIT, mit.edu refer both to the Massachusetts Institute of Technology,
  * Ångström is a © and ® of The Ångström Distribution foundation,
  * Debian is © and ® of The Debian Project,
  * Doxygen is © of Dimitri van Heesch,